mehrdadrafiee/daric-coin-beta/README.md

 * In your terminal navigate to where you cloned the repo: `cd navigate/to/daric-coin-beta`
 * Install dependencies via yarn: `yarn`
 * Run the app in development mode: `yarn dev`
+* Create a branch off of master and send PRs with your changes

 ## Usage